OPaynterJones/OPaynterJones.github.io/index.md

 **Hi, I'm Oliver...**

-Take a look at some of my projects as well as their accompanying blog posts:
+Take a look at some of my projects as well as their accompanying blog posts.
+Some of their code can be found on my [GitHub](https://github.com/OPaynterJones):

 <h1 align="center">Suduko Solver</h1>